triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 only values that pertain to the individual process, and serving them via Triton's open-metrics server is as wasteful as the the number of Triton Server process beyond the first on the node.

-Secondly, due to the need to interface with the kernel-mode driver to retrieve hardware metrics queries get serialized adding additional overhead and latency to the system.
+Secondly, due to the need to interface with the kernel-mode driver to retrieve hardware metrics, queries get serialized adding additional overhead and latency to the system.

 Finally, the rate at which metrics are collected from Triton Server is not the same as the rate at which metrics are collected